rjbs/rjbs.github.io/_posts/2025-07-01-rjbs-in-rio-part-ii.md

 of scrambed eggs and orange juice, and some amount of walking around the neighborhood.
-By this point, I'd decided that all the fearmongering around getting mugged in Rio was wildly overblown, but it did seem like I should pay attention to where I wandered, so I didn't head too far in unknown directions, but I did see a bunch more shops, including things that I probably should've tried eating, but didn't.
+By this point, I'd decided that all the fearmongering around getting mugged in Rio was wildly overblown, but it did seem like I should pay attention to where I wandered, so I didn't head too far in unknown directions.
+I did see a bunch more shops, including things that I probably should've tried eating, but didn't.
 A little after ten, though, I headed to the farmer's market at General Glicério street.
 I was interested in lots of the things, but stuck to the suggestions: a *pastel* (sort of like an empanada), a *tapioca* (like a taco or crêpe made with cassava), and *caldo de cana* (sugarcane